saa-ts-dacs/dacs/part_I/chapter_2/7_administrative_biographical_history.md

 _Administrative history for the_ Research Triangle Foundation records

-The Carolina Panel Company of Lexington, N.C., began manufacturing high-quality hardwood plywood in 1927 to devise the local furniture industry’s demand for plywood.
+The Carolina Panel Company of Lexington, N.C., began manufacturing high-quality hardwood plywood in 1927 to devise the local furniture industry's demand for plywood.

 _Administrative history for the_ Carolina Panel Company records